With version 1.1 we have released the final version of the UCS Dashboard Apps.

-With UCS 4.2-3, the third point release for Univention Corporate Server (UCS) 4.2 is now available.
-It includes a number of improvements and security updates.
+With UCS 4.3-3 the third point release for Univention Corporate Server (UCS) 4.3 is now available, which includes a number of important updates and various new features.

 The portal is the starting point for many UCS users and administrators.
 As described in the blog article Design the UCS Portal with Drag & Drop, you can adapt it very easily to your needs.
 The categories “Applications” and “Administration” were static until now.
 We have extended the portal so that you can now define your own categories.
 In addition, you can add static links to the portal, e.g. also link an imprint here.

 Since the release of UCS 4.1 in November 2015, the App Center has supported Docker apps.
 These are applications in the form of Docker images that are deployed by the App Center in a Docker container.
 To do this, the App Center downloads the Docker image of an app and starts the Docker container.
 We call these apps “Single Container Apps” because the App Center only supports one container per app.
 This functionality is sufficient for many apps.